HackYourFuture/Node.js/week1/README.md

 5. Finding documentation
 6. Setting up a Node.js project using `npm init` and `package.json`
 7. Installing dependencies using `npm install`
+    1. Local and global mode
 8. Importing modules using `require`
     1. Built-in, external modules and local files
 9. Building an HTTP server using built-in `http` module
-    1. HTTP methods
+    1. HTTP request methods
-    2. HTTP status codes
+    2. HTTP response status codes
 10. Homework

 ## What is Node.js?